List on Bids44 →

 Factors That Affect Blue Star 1.5 Ton Split AC Resale Value

-Service History and Documentation: Having original purchase bills, warranty cards (even if expired), and records of annual servicing (AMC bills) builds immense buyer trust.
-This can add ₹1,500-₹3,000 to your asking price.
-Lack of any papers can make buyers wary.
+Service History and Documentation: Having the original purchase bill, warranty card (even if expired), and records of annual servicing adds significant credibility.
+This can boost your resale price by ₹1,000-₹2,500, as it reassures buyers about proper maintenance.

 Maintenance Cost Breakdown (India, 2026)